koriol/koriol.github.io/on_and_off.md

 Project: Integrated IAM Onboarding & Offboarding
 Goal: Establish a secure identity lifecycle by linking a project management "Request" to a technical "Provisioning" action in Entra ID.

-Project Introduction: The "Why"
 Purpose: To establish a secure Identity Lifecycle Management (ILM) framework that bridges the gap between administrative requests (GRC) and technical enforcement (IAM).

 Why This Matters:

-Security Risk: 80% of cyberattacks use identity-based methods.
+* **Security Risk:** 80% of cyberattacks use identity-based methods.
 Poor offboarding leads to "orphaned accounts," which are primary targets for lateral movement.

-Compliance: Frameworks like NIST 800-53 (AC-2) and SOC2 mandate that access is granted only with authorization and revoked immediately upon termination.
+* **Compliance:** Frameworks like NIST 800-53 (AC-2) and SOC2 mandate that access is granted only with authorization and revoked immediately upon termination.

-Operational Efficiency: Automated or standardized onboarding reduces "time-to-productivity," ensuring employees have the tools they need on Day 1 without over-provisioning access.
+* **Operational Efficiency:** Automated or standardized onboarding reduces "time-to-productivity," ensuring employees have the tools they need on Day 1 without over-provisioning access.

+### Roadmap
 Step 1: Initialize the "Source of Request" (Ticketing) Create a dedicated "Onboarding/Offboarding" board in a free tool like Jira or Trello.
 Create your first "New Hire" card for a hypothetical user.

-Thought Process: Security actions should never be "shadow tasks."
+> Security actions should never be "shadow tasks."
 By starting with a ticket, we ensure every administrative action in Entra ID has an audit trail and a business justification.
 This aligns with NIST 800-53 Control AC-2 (Account Management), which requires documented authorization for account actions.

 Success Criteria: A "To-Do" ticket exists containing the new hire's name, role, and department.